grincc/docs/CODE_OF_CONDUCT.md

 With empowerment comes accountability.
 We trust each other to take responsibility when things go wrong, making sure that we first attempt to resolve any issues ourselves.

+**By following these guidelines, we can help to create a positive and productive community for everyone**.

 ### Attribution